mjhall77/openshift/disconnected-openshift/day2-configurations/authentication/configure-ldap-identity-provider/README.md

 - Recommend configuration via GUI form: **Administration -> Cluster Settings -> Configuration -> Oauth -> Add under Identity Providers**

-- It will take a couple of minutes for the authentication cluster opertator to update, to track status run the following and wait for Progressing to be True
+- It will take a couple of minutes for the authentication cluster operator to update, to track status run the following and wait for the *Authentication* operator Available True and Progressing False

 ```console
 oc get co
 ```

 - Once complete log out of the console, then go back to the console and you should see ldap provider as an option for authentication

+# Troubleshooting

 - If AD users are not able to authenticate to the cluster, here are a couple of troubleshooting steps to try: